jwmi239/BAE-305-Final-Project/README.md

 Bluetooth control of the car proved to be both one of the most prominent features and drawbacks of the car.
 Proving difficult to set up and maintain manually, Bluetooth through a Raspberry Pi was an effective means of remote communication when connected.
 The system communicated with little delay and the signal transmitted without error.
 Bluetooth as incorporated in this system, however, had many drawbacks that would limit how well the project could be extrapolated to other projects.
 First, the connection needed to be manually established.
 The connection would often get lost, and the connection process repeated.
 Additionally, using the Pi as a relay from the controller and communicator to the Arduino proved to be an added layer of complexity.
 Navigating the Pi system was not user friendly and minimally added to the effectiveness of the project.
 While it did increase the range of connection when compared to the controller and Arduino alone, it was still limited by the inherent limitations of Bluetooth (about 30ft).
 Higher quality controllers or radio controllers are available for purchase that have greater range, and can cut out the Pi as an intermediate, effectively communicating directly with the Arduino.

 Another limitation with the WildCar design is in regard to power.
 The Ardunos are only capable of 5V power output with a power pack.
 Many parts of the design required greater power to run sufficiently when integrated.
 The final design required two 5V power packs and two 9V batteries.
 The design was limited by these sources because the batteries would quickly drain and require replacement.
 The power sources, whilst rechargeable, faced similar issues.
 The system did supply power effectively, and each component functioned properly with the power supplied.
 Multiple sources also allowed for each component to receive the specific power needed independently.
 Performance would decrease as the power drained.
 A higher quality single power supply would allow for a more integrated design, would last longer, and clean up the wiring.
 As seen in the use of a voltage regulator to meet the specific needs of the speaker, power output could be modified as needed to meet individual needs of components.
 A better power supply would also allow the car to run longer at full performance.

+The code for the steering system worked as expected with the lines given online.
+Integration was easy, as the controller was already connected via Bluetooth to send input to the servo.
+Another easy fix came through the implementation of cotter pins for the linkage connections; the pins are small enough and allow for rotation during turning.
+The last step was to add clearance for the lug nuts, which was done through a second iteration of 3D printed steering knuckles.
+This allowed for tightening of the entire steering system, and brought the car closer to having true Ackermann steering geometry.